 |No Users||No users can see the unselected fields.
 All users who can submit requests to this project can only see the fields selected.|

 Custom Forms: Select a custom form to associate with the Request Queue.
 Only Issue Custom Forms are available to select from this drop-down menu.
 All issues submitted to the Request Queue will have the selected forms associated with them.
+You must create issue custom forms before you can see them displayed in the Queue Details section.

 If you have multiple Queue Topics associated with a Request Queue, we recommend that you associate custom forms with the Queue Topics instead.
 For more information about creating sub-sections for the Request Queue, see Create Queue Topics.